Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Efficient martingale posteriors for prior-data fitted networks

-Proposition \ref{prop:P_N_convergence} quantifies how well the distribution $P_N$ approximates $P_{\infty, x}$ after $N$ updates.
-Setting $N = 0$ corresponds to the case where $P_N$ equals the initial PPD given only the observed data.
-In our setting, this is the output from the PFN.
-The random limit $P_{\infty, x}$ fluctuates around this point estimate, and the spread of these fluctuations characterizes the spread of the martingale posterior for $\theta(P(\cdot | x))$.
+Proposition \ref{prop:P_N_convergence} quantifies how much the random limit $P_{\infty, x}$ fluctuates around $P_0$, our initial point estimate of the PPD.
+The spread of these fluctuations characterizes the spread of the martingale posterior for $\theta(P(\cdot | x))$.
+Consequently, the contraction rate of the posterior is $n^{-\beta + 1/2}$.